Trust-Square/luma-mcp-server/examples/workflow-examples.md

 ### Invalid API Key

 ```
-Human: Configure lu.ma with key "invalid_key_123"
+Human: Add a test calendar with key "invalid_key_123"

-AI: I'll configure the Lu.ma API with your credentials.
+AI: I'll configure a test calendar with the provided API key.

-[Calls configure_luma with api_key="invalid_key_123"]
+[Calls configure_calendar with name="test", api_key="invalid_key_123"]

-🔧 **Lu.ma API Configuration Complete**

-- API key has been saved
+🔧 **Calendar Added: test**

+- Calendar name: test
+- Description: (none)
-- Configuration file created: /Users/username/luma-mcp-server/.env
+- Configuration saved to: /Users/username/luma-mcp-server/luma-config.json
-- Environment variable LUMA_API_KEY set
+- Default calendar: No

 ⚠️ **Warning:** API key validation failed.
 This might be an invalid key or insufficient permissions.
-The key has been saved, but you may encounter errors when using other tools.
+The calendar has been saved, but you may encounter errors when using it.

 Please double-check your API key from the Lu.ma dashboard.
 ```

-### No API Key Configured
+### No Calendars Configured

 ```
 Human: What events do I have?